Apirone/apirone-sdk-php/docs/settings.md

 ### Use existing account

-If you already have an [account](https://apirone.com/docs/account/#create-account) and you want to create a Settings object use special static function `fromExistingAccount()` with the account ID and transfer key as parameters.
+If you already have an [account](https://apirone.com/docs/account/#create-account) and you want to create a Settings object, use special static function `fromExistingAccount()` with the account ID and transfer key as parameters.

 ```php